Online Cook

 Tips & Tricks (5)

-Toast poppy seeds gently in a dry pan for 1-2 minutes before folding into batter to unlock their nutty, complex flavors that would otherwise remain dormant in the finished cake.
+Lightly toast your poppy seeds in a dry pan for 1-2 minutes before adding to the batter to unlock their nutty, complex flavors and prevent a raw, slightly bitter taste.

 Fire Icon